Dart25/AlphaCord/README.md

 ## AlphaCord

+## You probably don't care about this branch unless you administrate the Fish servers :3

 ### Basic Usage

 To get a Jar, either build it yourself (detailed below), or download one from [GitHub Actions](https://github.com/Dart25/AlphaCord/actions).